danbo01/myProject/README.md

 /************************************************/

-USTC : University of Science and  Technology of China
+School : University of Science and  Technology of China (U.S.T.C)

 Student NO : SA16225432